erdas/timespan/README.md

 ```

-#### From time2 with given days, hours, minutes, seconds and milliseconds
+#### From time with given days, hours, minutes, seconds and milliseconds

 ``` typescript